A Rose by Any Other Name Would Be Hard to Find

 Findability

-Predicting people’s search terms is what findability is all about.
-In the case of the indexer, this entails considering synonyms, alternate spellings, or alternate names, that readers might use to search for a specific topic.
+Understanding readers’ approach to a text and predicting their search terms is what findability is all about.
+In the case of the indexer, this requires considering synonyms, alternate spellings, or alternate names, that readers might use to search for a specific topic.

 See References

-See references are handy tools that take into consideration the various search terms that readers are likely to use, and direct the reader to the preferred term.
-It’s the back-of-the-book index’s economical way of leading readers to the information they want — gathering all the page references under one preferred term.
-Ideally, this also suggests to the reader which term it is that the author prefers.
-(You guessed it, that’s where the name comes from.)
+See references address the various search terms that readers are likely to use, and direct the reader to the preferred term where all the page references are listed.
+See references are an economical way of leading readers to the information they want and the preferred term in the index is a kind of clue to the reader, indicating the term that the author prefers to use.
 Here’s an example of a See reference in action:

-In the case of multi-author works, or books where one author uses several different words for the same idea (or person), the preferred term is simply the one that shows up most frequently in the text.
+In the case of multi-author works, or books where one author uses several different words for the same idea (or person), the preferred term may be the one that shows up most frequently in the text.
 Sometimes more than one term is used with equal frequency and double-posting doesn’t make sense because space is a factor.
-It may fall to the indexer to pick a preferred term based on knowledge about reader tendencies and the topic.
+It may fall to the indexer to pick a preferred term based on knowledge about reader tendencies and the topic being discussed.

 If space allows, double-posting might be the best option.
-In those cases, instead of a See reference, the indexer just lists (or posts) the page numbers under two different terms expressing the same concept.
+In those cases, instead of a See reference leading the reader from one entry to a synonymous preferred term, the indexer just lists (or posts) the same page numbers under both terms representing the same concept.
 This is nice for the readers because their information needs are satisfied immediately, without extra page-flipping.

 See also References

-A brief(-ish) note about another type of cross-reference: the often misunderstood, See also reference.
-It’s like a See reference in that it does suggest a reader check another term…but!
-Unlike its straightforward cousin, the See also reference can be confusing because it is present in order to provide “more and different information.”* For example,
+Another type of cross-reference is the often misunderstood, See also reference.
+It is similar to a See reference in that it does suggest a reader check another term…but(!) unlike its straightforward cousin, the See also reference is present in order to provide “more and different information.”1

 So, on that note…